Network of highways being laid across Haryana to attract more investors: CM | Science-Environment

 Haryana Chief Minister Manohar Lal Khattar on Tuesday said a network of National Highways is being laid across the state to attract more domestic and foreign investors.

-He said railway overbridges are being built at all railway crossings in the state and in the last eight years, 58 of them have been constructed while another 45 are being set up.
+Union Minister for Road, Transport and Highways Nitin Gadkari along with Khattar inaugurated three major National Highway projects worth about Rs 3,450 crore here.

-Khattar was addressing a gathering after the inauguration of three major National Highway projects worth about Rs 3,450 crore in Gurugram.
-Union Minister for Road, Transport and Highways Nitin Gadkari was the chief guest at the event.
+The three projects include elevated highway from Gurugram to Sohna, and four lane roads from Rewari to Ateli Mandi on National Highway 11 and Kherdi Mor to Bhiwani bypass to Haluwaas village.

-National Highway 248A built in Gurugram connects the Delhi-Gurugram Highway with the Delhi-Vadodara Expressway and will reduce the travel time between Gurugram and Sohna, Khattar said.
+Addressing the gathering, Khattar said National Highway 248A built in Gurugram connects the Delhi-Gurugram Highway with the Delhi-Vadodara Expressway and has reduced the travel time between Gurugram and Sohna.

 Earlier, it used to take an hour to reach Sohna from Gurugram but the duration of the journey will now be reduced to 15 minutes, he added.